vishalbakshi/ThoughtBoard/README.md

 # Four Week Version
 1. What is the next most annoying task to do manually?
-    - Keeping track of old categories after assigning new categories
+    - Keeping track of old categories after assigning new categories (i.e. user should be able to add "subcategories")
 2. What is the next most annoying task to do manually?
     - Process/analyze thought groups from a linear list
 ## Core Functionality